Skip to main content

 2. Supplier tries to incentivize retailer to promote their products so that shoppers will buy more than if the products weren't promoted

-The first part is all about supply chain and costs.
+The first part is all about the supply chain and costs.
 This is more the bottom line.

 That second part is all about sales.
 That's the top line.

 Target contracts, also called Target Vendor Income (TVI) or simply Vendor Income (VI), come into play here by trying to influence and increase sales.
 We'll mostly refer to it as contracts here.
-Worth nothing that TVI is also the name of the POL app used to manage contracts.
+It's worth noting that TVI is also the name of the POL app used to manage contracts.

 Sometimes referred to as trade, trade spend, brand spend, marketing expenses, or in Target's case, vendor income, it's all about activities taken once the retailer already has products to sell.
 They're trying to sell more and also improve the profit on the products they have to sell.
 And who is the retailer asking for help to fund these additional levers to try and increase sales or make things more profitable?
 You guessed it: the supplier.